 Link to the official course webpage in basis.

-This is a continuation of the course Topology II in Sommersemester 2018, focused on homotopy theory.
-The main topics are the following.
+This was a continuation of the course Topology II in Sommersemester 2018, focused on homotopy theory.
+The main topics were the following.

 - A brief recollection of some homotopy theory that was covered in the lectures Topology I and Topology II.

 - The Blakers-Massey theorem and the Freudenthal suspension theorem.

 - Serre classes and rational homotopy groups of spheres.

 Here is a detailed outline of the topics covered in the lectures:

 There were two exercise classes, taking place once per week, starting in the second week of the semester.

 - Friday 10–12 — Daniel Brügmann — seminar room 1.008.

 - Friday 12–14 — Benjamin Ruppik — seminar room 0.011.